davi2206/davi2206.github.io/src/posts/misc/GettingHacked.md

 tags: misc
 layout: _article.njk
 title: "Hacking is Fun"
-date: "2026-05-10"
+date: "2026-07-31"
-summary: "Not everything is as innocent as it seems"
+summary: "ELEPHANTS Not everything is as innocent as it seems"
 ---

 Over the years, I have dabbled in some hacking and penetration testing, and been playing with different tools.
 I am only trying to learn, and find ways to make my own infrastructure more secure, but sometimes it is also fun to hack something, just to do it.